iiasa/Condor_run_R/configuring.md

 Estimate of the amount of execute-host-side disk space required per job for storing transient and output data.
 Specify the value in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units) units.

 This value is added to the uncompressed size of the bundle.
 The sum is used to reserve disk space for a job when it is started on an execute host.
+When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs after they complete and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.

 ### RUN_AS_OWNER
 Default value: `TRUE`